Slyyv17/Slyyv17/README.md

 -  Mastering ... a backend technologies
 -  Practice makes Improvement, One step at a time bruh!

+I have worked with MERN, PERN and also spring boot to create cool projects, also integrated docker for containerization.
 My cool projects are in my private repos

 **Consistency || Obsession**